HaiGenBuShang/LUKB/README.md

 You can start the tool, execute: chmod +x add_users.sh && ./add_users.sh You wiil need to add one user name, password and his data downloading permision.

-With Nginx and Shiny Server installed and configured correctly, ensure that the port used by Shiny Sever is allowed through your firewall.
-To allow access to the default Shiny Server port (3838) on Ubuntu, execute the fellowing:
+If using Nginx and Shiny Server, ensure that the port used by Shiny Sever is allowed through the firewall.
+To allow access to the default Shiny Server port (3838) on Ubuntu, executing the following:

 sudo iptables -I INPUT -p tcp --dport 3838 -j ACCEPT (Ubuntu)